 Thank you for ordering the Sport-Jett Engine from Jett Aerotech.
 We believe that it is the finest, most powerful engine in its class.
-If you have any questions, or comments please give us a call any time during working hours, 8-5 central time, at 713-680-8113.
+If you have any questions or comments, please give us a call any time during working hours, 8-5 central time, at 713-680-8113.,or visit our web site at www.dubjett.com.

-FUEL: Any good low-nitro fuel with at least 18% oil and 15% nitro will work well.
-We recommend Powermaster because it contains a very good oil package and is made with top-notch chemicals.
+Fuel: Any good low nitro sport glow fuel with at least 18% oil and 15% nitro will work well.
+We recommend Powermaster because it contains a very good oil package and is made with quality chemicals.
 15% nitro will give optimum results.
-More will give extra power, but expect shorter life.
+More nitro will give extra power, but expect shorter life.
 A little castor oil is recommended.
-Zero nitro fuels will require a smaller prop (1" less pitch).

-PROP SELECTION: Piped engines are much more sensitive to prop selection than you have been used to; therefore the wrong prop can cause many symptoms which lead you to believe you have other problems.
-These engines are timed and piped for at least 16500 RPM (15000 for the .60L) If you run a prop that does not turn at least 16500 (15000 for the .60) at peak, you will not get optimum flight performance, and will experience some overheating problems.
-For example, we have found that a typical 10x6 prop will turn all the way from 15000 to 17000, so a little experimentation is often required.
+Prop selection: Tuned engines are much more sensitive to prop selection than you have been used to; therefore the wrong prop can cause many symptoms which lead you to believe you have other problems.
+These engines are tuned for at least 13500 RPM.
+If you run a prop that does not turn at least 13500 at peak, you will not get optimum flight performance, and can experience some over-heating problems.
+We have found that a typical 12x6 prop will turn all the way from 13000 to over 14000, so a little experimentation is in order.
 You will find that your transition from idle and mid-range is improved greatly as the engine RPMs are increased.
-If the engine is slow to pipe up, or falls off too readily, try 500 more ground RPMs.
+If the engine is slow to pipe up, or falls off too readily, try a prop that turns 500 more ground RPMs.